-Website: https://homepages.gac.edu/~ituba/mcs121-02f17.
-I will also use Moodle to post your grades periodically.s
+Website: https://homepages.gac.edu/~ituba/mcs221s19.
+I will also use Moodle to post your grades periodically.

 Class attendance: This is not distance education.
 You are expected to attend and participate in every class.
 If you skip class you will miss the chance to learn skills that will be tested on the exams.
-You may also miss a quiz and there are no make-ups.
-Finally, if you keep skipping class, I will think that you are not serious about your education and will remember that when I assign your grade at the end of the semester.
+If you keep skipping class, I will think that you are not serious about your education and will remember that when I assign your grade at the end of the semester.